tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/Kubernetes对象管理/工作负载/Job管理_intl.md

 - kind: This identifies the Job resource type.
 - metadata: Basic information such as Job name and Label.
 - metadata.annotations: An additional description of the Job.
 You can set additional enhancements to TKE through this parameter.
-- spec.completions: The number of times the Job-managed Pod needs to be repeated.
+- spec.completions: Number of times the Pod the Job creates to repeat.
-- spec.parallelism: The number of Pods that the Job runs in parallel.
+- spec.parallelism: Number of Pods the Job runs in parallel.
-- spec.template: Detailed template configuration of the Pod managed by the Job.
+- spec.template: Template of the configuration of the Pod the Job creates.

 ### Creating a Job